 Throughout your pregnancy and birth, there are a few common expenses you will encounter.
 These are items that you can choose to pay for yourself – or if you’re matched with an adoptive couple, they may be able to help out with these expenses if you can’t handle them.
+When you look at birth mother expenses, there are a few things to keep in mind.

-These are commonly known as “birth mother expenses” in the adoption world, though I want to pause and note here that a woman is NOT a birth mother – and should not be called one – until AFTER she has placed her child for adoption.
+These are commonly known as “birth mother expenses” in the adoption world, though I want to pause and note here that a woman is not a birth mother—and should not be called one—until after she has placed her child for adoption.

 Here’s a list of expenses that often fall into this category: